cloudbees-days/sda-k8s-best-practices/labs/getting-started/getting-started.md

 ## Create a GCP Project

 ### Why Google Cloud?
-For the purposes of this workshop, the Google Cloud Platform provides the best tools and functionality for managed Kubernetes.
+For the purposes of this workshop, the Google Cloud Platform provides the best tools and functionality with ease of use for managed Kubernetes.
+Where applicable, key differences between GKE, EKS and AKS will be noted and explained.

 ## Create a GKE Cluster